 If you have a dental emergency, you want help as soon as possible.
-Our dentist in Calgary always strives to provide timely, efficient emergency dental care that fits your and your family's busy schedule.
+Our dentist in Calgary always strives to provide timely, efficient emergency dental care so you can be seen without delay.
 Evening and week-end emergency dental appointments are also available to deal with any dental emergency you may be experiencing.
 Call us now, we're here to help.

 Whether it be for an emergency dental visit, cosmetic dentistry, sedation or implant dentistry, or a dental cleaning in Calgary, Dr. Dirk Thompson, a general dentist, and his team always strive to provide you with the highest quality dental care and to exceed your expectations at every visit.

 Our vision is to provide a dental experience that will inspire trust and confidence at every visit.
 That's why our Calgary dentist, together with our dedicated team of dental hygienists and dental assistants, strive to always provide personalized, gentle and comprehensive general, cosmetic, sedation and restorative dentistry, all in a friendly, compassionate and welcoming environment.

 We know that a great dental experience takes more than just great dentistry.
 That's why we always try to go that extra mile to make your dental visit welcoming, comfortable and convenient by providing flexible appointment times, direct dental insurance billing, massage dental chairs, soothing eye masks, cozy blankets, an awesome toy box for your kids, as well as a beverage and snack centre.